olaviinha/MusicWithChatGPT/README.md

 # Music with ChatGPT

-Tips and tools for experimenting with writing music with the aid of ChatGPT, with a goal of ending up with MIDI notation.
+Tips and tools for experimenting with writing music with the aid of ChatGPT, with a loose goal of getting MIDI.

 ## Message tips